 Cloudflare

 Your website is hosted in a specific physical location.
-With a Content Delivery Network (CDN) like Cloudflare, distributed servers could across the world reduce the physical distance between a user and the server.
-Your website’s performance improves, and hey it also scans threats to protect you from any unwanted bots.
+With a CDN like Cloudflare, distributed servers across the world reduce the physical distance between a user and your origin.
+Your site gets faster, and Cloudflare’s WAF scans and blocks malicious bots.

 W3 Total Cache